phpstorm1/SE-FCN/readme.md

 ## Notes

-In this implementation, the model is slightly modified from the original paper.
+In this implementation, the model is slightly modified from the one in paper.

 ## TODO

-- [ ] A more detailed README
+- [ ] Migrate to Tensorflow 2
-- [ ] move to tensorflow 2
+- [ ] A detailed in README
-- [ ] support variant sampling rate
+- [ ] Support variant sampling rate